metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 ### On the edge of death

-You’ve had a soul-shaking realization: maybe you’ve been dead before, yet somehow you are alive again; maybe you were almost killed, but survived by the skin of your teeth.
+You've had a soul-shaking realization: maybe you've been dead before, yet somehow you are alive again; maybe you were almost killed, but survived by the skin of your teeth.
 One thing is for sure: who you are now is not who you once were.
 Your past life, or lives, are unclear to you, but you know that the shadow of death looms close by.

-Through whatever means you survived your near-death experience, you now know the truth about yourself: that you are one of death’s representatives among the living.
+Through whatever means you survived your near-death experience, you now know the truth about yourself: that you are one of death's representatives among the living.
 This is something that remains with wardens throughout the rest of their lives.
 At times, it is a curse distancing them from those around them; othertimes, it is a blessing, giving them power over life itself.

 ### Masters of Life and Death